Learn more about Lincoln Park

 Located just two miles from downtown, Lincoln Park offers residents a quick commute to work.
 Public transportation abounds, with the CTA’s Brown and Red lines serving the neighborhood in addition to several bus routes and Lake Shore Drive.

 SEE THE BEST this Chicago neighborhood has to offer.
 You’ll get instant access to the guide with tips from the pros.

 In the guide:

 - Transportation & more

 Welcome to the beautiful area of Lincoln Park!
 As of the latest US census, around 51,377 call this area home and around 40% are homeowners.
 With an average age of 31, Lincoln Park has a dynamic, and energetic population.
 In any given day, you’ll see parents taking their kids to school, staying active in the nearby parks, or simply enjoying the hustle and bustle of Lincoln Park.
-Over the recent months roughly 516 homes have been sold with an average sold price of $806,508.
-That is an increase of $26,158 from the previous period.
+Over the recent months roughly 458 homes have been sold with an average sold price of $778,733.
+That is a decrease of $37,432 from the previous period.